Need Help Choosing a Destination?

 FAT BIKE, XC SKI & SNOWSHOE TRAILS

-Leelanau Trail - The mostly flat 15.5-mile Leelanau Trail runs from Traverse city to Suttons Bay.
-14 miles of the trail are groomed for classic and skate style skiing - from the trailhead at Cherry Bend Rd. to the trailhead at 4th St. in Suttons Bay.
+Leelanau Trail - The mostly flat 15.5-mile Leelanau Trail runs from Traverse City to Suttons Bay.
+14 miles of the trail are groomed for classic ski and fat bike - from the trail head at DeYoung Nature Preserve. to the trail head at 4th St. in Suttons Bay.
 In the summer, it functions as a bike trail.
 Three trail head parking areas: off Fourth Street in Suttons Bay, off Cherry Bend Road and off Fouch Road in Traverse City.

 Bahle Park - 1.5 miles snowshoe trails and Suttons Bay's ski run/sledding hill.
 Once an old community ski area, the 200 ft vertical ski run is available only to those who can hike to the top.
 Perfect for backcountry skis.